-The Erasmus+ ICM provides HEI academic, administrative staff and students the opportunity to undertake a mobility in one of the UM partner countries.
+The Erasmus+ ICM provides HEI academic, administrative staff and students the opportunity to undertake a mobility in one of the universities the UM has an Erasmus+ Inter-institutional agreement with.
 The UM also coordinates the incoming staff and student visits.

 Mobility for Teaching and Training